 Medical cannabis Thailand legalisation and benefits for patients

 As the government tightened the rules around its recreational use, the emphasis has moved to the health benefits of marijuana.
 These benefits can range from pain alleviation and stress control to a variety of other potential uses.
 Continuous exploration and comprehensive licensing prerequisites have placed Thailand at the forefront of the medicinal marijuana sector.
-Consequently, if you’re interested in how this tropical country is revising its stance on marijuana, you’re in the right spot.
+Consequently, if you’re interested in how this tropical country is revising its stance on medical cannabis, you’re in the right spot.

 Key takeaways